Santolan station

-Santolan station is an elevated Light Rail Transit (LRT) station located on the LRT Line 2 (LRT-2) system in Santolan, Pasig, near its boundary with Calumpang, Marikina.
+Santolan station is an elevated Light Rail Transit (LRT) station located on the LRT Line 2 (LRT-2) system between Santolan, Pasig and Calumpang, Marikina.
 It is situated along the Marikina–Infanta Highway.
 During the planning stages of the line, the station was initially referred to as M. A. Roxas, honoring him as the first President of the Third Republic, which achieved independence from the United States in 1946, because of its closeness to M. A. Roxas Street in Marikina.

 Opened in 2003, the station served as the eastern terminus of the line until LRT-2 East Extension was opened in 2021.
 It currently serves as the eleventh station for trains headed to Antipolo and the third station for trains headed to Recto.
 The Santolan Depot, where the trains of the line are cleaned and maintained, is also near the station, as well as the line's Operations Control Center (OCC), both located in Pasig.

 This is the only station on this line with an island platform.